pingcap/docs-dm/en/overview.md

 # Data Migration Overview

-[TiDB Data Migration](https://github.com/pingcap/dm) (DM) is an integrated data migration task management platform that supports the full data migration and the incremental data replication from MySQL-compatible databases (such as MySQL, MariaDB, and Aurora MySQL) into TiDB.
-It can help to reduce the operations cost of data migration and simplify the troubleshooting process.
+[TiDB Data Migration](https://github.com/pingcap/dm) (DM) is an integrated data migration task management platform, which supports the full data migration and the incremental data replication from MySQL-compatible databases (such as MySQL, MariaDB, and Aurora MySQL) into TiDB.
+It can help to reduce the operation cost of data migration and simplify the troubleshooting process.

 ## Basic features

-This section describes the basic data migration features provided by the Data Migration tool.
+This section describes the basic data migration features provided by DM.

 ![DM Core Features](/media/dm-core-features.png)